johannesu/cnn-cells/readme.md

 # CNN cell detection

-This code show how to train a cell detector using a convolutional neural network in Lasagne [Lasange](https://github.com/Lasagne/Lasagne).
+This code show how to train a cell detector using a convolutional neural network in [Lasange](https://github.com/Lasagne/Lasagne).

 #### Getting started